 An alarming 11.8% of American men over the age of 20 have diabetes.
 Needless to say, it’s a growing concern and one receiving a great deal of attention in the medical community.
 Between 1986 and 1998, Harvard researchers tracked the coffee consumption and occurrence of type-2 diabetes of more than 40,000 men.
 They discovered that long-term coffee drinkers had a significantly reduced risk of developing type-2 diabetes and statistics indicated the risk decreased the more they drank.
 Just remember to limit your sugar!

 6. Limit your everyday pain

 Are you in pain during the course of a typical workday?
 It’s not that unusual.
-But, what is surprising is the degree to which many people feel rejuvenated following a coffee break and there may be a reason why.
-Norwegian researchers observed 48 people performing office work and found that those who consumed coffee only declared a pain-intensity level of 41, whereas participants who didn’t drink any coffee reported having a score of 55.
-If this study is any indication, you might want to take your coffee breaks literally.
+But, what is surprising is the degree to which many people feel rejuvenated following a coffee break—there's a reason why.
+Norwegian researchers observed 48 people performing office work and found those who consumed coffee only declared a pain-intensity level of 41, whereas participants who didn’t drink any coffee reported having a score of 55.

 7. Promote weight loss